REVEALING THE TRUTH ABOUT THE POLICING OF E-SCOOTERS IN LONDON

 Written by Ed Wiles, Scootered Founder

-After discovering that only the London police forces, and especially the Metropolitan Police, had taken action on e-scooter riders in 2019, I have been following up with the Met regularly to find out how many e-scooters they have been confiscating.
+After discovering that only the London police forces, and especially the Metropolitan Police, had taken any real action on e-scooter riders in 2019, I have been following up with the Met regularly to find out how many e-scooters they have been confiscating.
 They respond reasonably promptly and, after an initial refusal, now disclose the figures, which always prove interesting.

 The results for each month in 2019 and 2020 are tabulated below.
 They are a little confusing (even taking the Covid lockdown into consideration), with big jumps in certain months that cannot be explained by anything other than a change in policing itself (ie unannounced crackdowns).
 Such crackdowns are surprising considering e-scooter trials are taking place across the country and the Government announced their intention to legalise them.
 Read more about the law on e-scooters.